AkasakaRyuunoske/Utsu-P-WIki/README.md

 ### To make it work:
 <br> 1.
 Enable these settings.
 <br> 2.
 Run the application, data.sql file must be created.
 <br> 3.
-Disable these settings and tun again the application.
+Disable these settings and run again the application.
 <br> 4.
 Check if data appeared in database, if it is so, manually delete data.sql file. (by default it will be at "\Utsu-P\src\main\resources\data.sql".

 ## 3.Tomcat <br>